juliendehos/snake-fury/README.md

 # snake-fury
 By the end of this exercise you'll have a minimum snake game running in the terminal.
-In the next exercise well refactor it to add some functionality and to make it more efficient.
+In the next exercise will refactor it to add some functionality and to make it more efficient.

 The general arquitecture of the software is the following:
 - we have two thread.
-    - The sencondary thread is continuously reading from users key board and pushing the key strokes into an asynchronous queue
+    - The sencondary thread is continuously reading from users keyboard and pushing the key strokes into an asynchronous queue
     - The main thread reads at steady time from the queue, and based on what the user has pressed, it runs the game logic and prints the board in the console
 - We keep in memory two states.
     - the game state has all the info about the game logic